particle-iot/docs/src/content/reference/device-os/firmware.md

 additional cellular data usage each time they are called, but do not count as a data operation for billing purposes.

+Calling `System.disableUpdates()` should only be done after connecting to the Particle cloud (`Particle.connected()` return true).
+You must never call it from `STARTUP()`.
+Because updates are not checked until around 8 seconds after cloud connected, you have a sufficient window to disable updates before an update can start.

 ### System.disableUpdates()
 ```cpp
 // System.disableUpdates() example where updates are disabled